DandyLyons/DandyLyons.github.io/content/en/unlisted/post-9/index.md

 ### Host Documentation
 This is the killer feature of Swift Package Index!
 Hosting your package documentation is essential for providing users with the necessary information to implement and utilize your package effectively.
 SPI can build your documentation on your behalf, and host it on their site.
 You don't have to build your documentation or deploy it.
 Simply push a new release, and SPI will create your documentation site.
 All that SPI needs is a little bit of configuration data so that they know how best to build your docs.

 Configurations are stored directly in your repo in a `.spi.yml` file.
 You can find the docs [here](https://swiftpackageindex.com/swiftpackageindex/spimanifest/main/documentation/spimanifest).
+They also have a very [helpful tool](https://swiftpackageindex.com/swiftpackageindex/spimanifest/~/documentation/spimanifest/manifestvalidation) to validate your `.spi.yml` file before you upload.
+The tool is available as a CLI or an [Online Validator](https://swiftpackageindex.com/validate-spi-manifest).

 **SPI will even generate a new documentation site for each version of your library.**

+It's worth noting that, generating and hosting documentation is a non-trivial task.
+Even a small Swift library can hold documentation for thousands of pages.
+You might only have a few small types in your code, but Swift and DocC could be generating an enormous amount of methods and documentation on your behalf.
+Simply conforming to common Swift protocols such as `Collection` or SwiftUI's `View` will add a ton of functionality and therefore documentation.
+Now multiply all of that by all the versions of your library and this can be truly daunting to self-host.
+SPI abstracts away so much of that complexity.
+SPI will even retain the major versions of your library.
+This means it's easy to keep legacy documentation which will make it so much easier for your library user's to migrate.

 ## Conclusion
 By following these tips, both package users and maintainers can take full advantage of the Swift Package Index, creating a more efficient and collaborative environment for Swift development.
 Whether you're exploring new packages or sharing your own, SPI offers the tools and features necessary to streamline your workflow and elevate your projects.
+Let me know if I missed one of your favorite features.